dtheodor/sqlalchemy-sqlschema/docs/index.rst

 In the example above, the table of ``MyModel`` needs to exist in the selected schema otherwise the query will fail.
-Settng the schema also means that the user is "locked" in that schema and cannot see any other tables in different schemas.
+Setting the schema also means that the user is "locked" in that schema and cannot see any other tables in different schemas.

-The above can be achienved more succinctly with a decorator:
+The above can be achieved more succinctly with a decorator:

 .. code-block:: python